Ash Williams: Video games

 In the 2000s, Bruce Campbell voiced Ash in a trilogy of video games.
-The first was Hail to the King released in 2000 on PlayStation, Dreamcast, and Windows.
+The first was Hail to the King, released in 2000 on PlayStation, Dreamcast, and Windows.
 This game continues after Army of Darkness.
 Ash is dating Jenny, a fellow S-Mart employee.
 After she convinces him to return to the cabin to face his fears, his severed hand replays the tape and sets the evil loose again.
 The second game, A Fistful of Boomstick, released in 2003 on Xbox and PlayStation 2.
 In this game Ash mentions Jenny died in a bus accident previous to this game.
-Ash watches TV in a bar in Dearborn, Michigan, where a local TV show, "Mysteries of the Occult," reads the passages from the Necronomicon setting the evil loose and possessing most of the town.
+Ash watches TV in a bar in Dearborn, Michigan, where a local TV show, "Mysteries of the Occult", reads the passages from the Necronomicon setting the evil loose and possessing most of the town.
 The game also features time-travel, including colonial times and the civil war era.
 The third and final game was Evil Dead: Regeneration, released in 2005 on Xbox, PlayStation 2, and Windows.
 This game plays through an alternate history: instead of being sucked into the vortex at the end of Evil Dead II, Ash has been placed in a mental institution for the criminally insane.
 His doctor has gone mad and, having obtained the Necronomicon, releases the deadites once again.

-Ash appears in Telltale Games' Poker Night 2.
+Ash appears in Telltale Games' Poker Night 2, voiced by Danny Webber.
 The player participates in a poker tournament against Williams, Sam from Sam & Max, Claptrap from Borderlands, and Brock Samson from The Venture Bros.

-There is a special conversation in the game where if the player chooses to play in an Evil Dead-inspired room, GLaDOS (the games' dealer) will reveal that Ash is actually Brock's ancestor through time travel as Ash had slept with a woman whose family line Brock is a member of some time during his adventure in Army of Darkness.
+There is a special conversation in the game where if the player chooses to play in an Evil Dead-inspired room, GLaDOS (the game's dealer) will reveal that Ash is actually Brock's ancestor through time travel as Ash had slept with a woman whose family line Brock is a member of some time during his adventure in Army of Darkness.
 In another conversation between him and Brock, it is revealed that the store Ash previously worked for, S-Mart, is confirmed to exist in the Venture Bros. universe.